 How You Are Assessed

 Assessment is by exam and written coursework.

 The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.

-The Lincoln International Business School has an experienced team of staff across the MSc Accounting and Finance programme who have worked in a variety of accounting and finance organizations including KPMG, Royal Mail, the Police and a range of small to medium sized accountancy firms.
+The Lincoln International Business School has an experienced team of staff across the MSc Accounting and Finance programme who has worked in a variety of accounting and finance organizations including KPMG, Royal Mail, the Police and a range of small to medium-sized accountancy firms.
 Most of the teaching team are also professionally qualified accountants.